bluescarni/heyoka/doc/tut_events.rst

 A number of additional optional keyword arguments can be passed to customise the behaviour of a terminal event:

-- ``kw::callback``: a callback function that will be called when the event triggers.
-Note that, for terminal events, the presence of a callback is optional (whereas it is mandatory for non-terminal events);
+- ``kw::callback``: a callback function that will be called when the event triggers;
 - ``kw::cooldown``: a floating-point value representing the cooldown time for the terminal event (see :ref:`below <tut_t_event_cooldown>` for an explanation);
 - ``kw::direction``: a value of the ``event_direction`` enum which, like for non-terminal